harding/bitcoinops.github.io/_posts/en/newsletters/2023-08-02-newsletter.md

 - [Eclair #2680][] adds support for the quiescence negotiation protocol that is required by the [splicing protocol][topic splicing] proposed in [BOLTs #863][].
+The quiescence protocol prevents the two nodes sharing a channel from sending each other any new [HTLCs][topic htlc] until a certain operation has completed, such as agreeing on the parameters of a splice and cooperatively signing the onchain splice-in or splice-out transaction.
+An HTLC received during splice negotiation and signing may invalidate previous negotiations and signatures, so it's simpler to simply pause HTLC relay for the few network round trips required to get the splice transaction mutually signed.
 Eclair already supports splicing, but this change brings it closer to supporting the same splicing protocol that other node software will likely use.

 - [LND #7820][] adds to the `BatchOpenChannel` RPC all the fields available to the non-batched `OpenChannel` RPC except for